Sebbl22/azure-devops-migration-tools/docs/index.md

 ## Support

-1. [Question & Discussion](https://github.com/nkdAgility/azure-devops-migration-tools/discussions) - The first place to look for unsage, configuration, and general help.
+1. [Question & Discussion](https://github.com/nkdAgility/azure-devops-migration-tools/discussions) - The first place to look for usage, configuration, and general help.
-1. [Issues on Gitbub](https://github.com/nkdAgility/azure-devops-migration-tools/issues) - If you have identified a bug and have logs then please raise an issue.
+1. [Issues on Github](https://github.com/nkdAgility/azure-devops-migration-tools/issues) - If you have identified a bug and have logs then please raise an issue.

 ### Professional Support

 You can get free support from the community above and on social media on a best effort basis if folks are available.
 If you are *looking for paid support* [naked Agility with Martin Hinshelwood & Co](https://nkdagility.com) has a number of experts, many of whom contribute to this project, that can help.
-Find out how [we can help you](https://nkdagility.com/technical-consulting-and-coaching/azure-devops-migration-tools-consulting/) with your migration and [book a free consultation](https://nkdagility.com/technical-consulting-and-coaching/azure-devops-migration-tools-consulting/) to discuss how we can make things easyer.
+Find out how [we can help you](https://nkdagility.com/technical-consulting-and-coaching/azure-devops-migration-tools-consulting/) with your migration and [book a free consultation](https://nkdagility.com/technical-consulting-and-coaching/azure-devops-migration-tools-consulting/) to discuss how we can make things easier.

 We use these tools with our customers, and for fun, to do real world migrations on a daily basis and we can:

- - Consult with your internal folks who need help and guidance in runnign the tooling.
+ - Consult with your internal folks who need help and guidance in running the tooling.
- - Make changes to the tool to support your needs; all additions are commited to the main repo.
+ - Make changes to the tool to support your needs; all additions are committed to the main repo.
  - Run the migration for you:- you would need to pay for the hours that we would spend baby-sitting the running migrations

  ## Details